Moondog: Germany

 Along with his passion for Nordic culture, Moondog had an idealised view of Germany ("The Holy Land with the Holy River" — the Rhine), where he settled in 1974.

 Moondog revisited the United States briefly in 1989, for a tribute at the New Music America Festival in Brooklyn, in which festival director Yale Evelev asked him to conduct the Brooklyn Philharmonic Chamber Orchestra, stimulating a renewed interest in his music.

 Eventually, a young German student named Ilona Goebel (later known as Ilona Sommer) helped Moondog set up the primary holding company for his artistic endeavors and hosted him, first in Oer-Erkenschwick, and later on in Münster in Westphalia.
 Moondog lived with Sommer's family and they spent time together in Münster.
 During that period, Moondog created hundreds of compositions which were transferred from Braille to sheet music by Sommer.
 Moondog spent the remainder of his life in Germany.

 On 8 September 1999, he died in Münster from heart failure.
 He is buried at the Central Cemetery Münster.
 His tomb was designed by the artist Ernst Fuchs after the death mask.

-He recorded many albums, and toured both in the U.S. and in Europe—France, Germany and Sweden.
+He recorded many albums and toured both in the U.S. and in Europe—France, Germany and Sweden.

 Music

 In the process of establishing himself as a composer, Moondog drew inspiration from a wide variety of styles of music.
 His first works were immediately inspired by the music of pow wow gatherings that he had attended as a child; as his career progressed, his music encompassed influences from bebop, swing, rumba, modernism and Renaissance music.
 It was characterized by what he called "snaketime" and described as "a slithery rhythm, in times that are not ordinary [...]
 I'm not gonna die in 4/4 time".
-During the 1950s, he began to incorporate city sounds such as subway trains and foghorns into his work, inspired by his experiences busking.
+During the 1950s, he began to incorporate city sounds such as cars, subway trains, human speech, and foghorns into his work.

 Inventions

 Moondog invented several musical instruments, some of which were played on studio albums or in live performances by him and his subsequent ensembles.
-They include the "oo", a small triangular-shaped harp, a larger harp which he named the "ooo-ya-tsu", and a triangular stringed instrument played with a bow that he called the "hüs" (after the Norwegian "hus", meaning "house").
-His best known instrument is the Trimba, a triangular percussion instrument that the composer invented in the late 1940s.
-The original Trimba is still played today by Moondog's friend Stefan Lakatos, a Swedish percussionist, to whom Moondog also explained the methods for building such an instrument.
+They include the "oo", a small triangular-shaped harp, a larger harp which he named the "ooo-ya-tsu", a triangular stringed instrument played with a bow that he called the "hüs" (after the Norwegian hus, meaning 'house'), the "dragon's teeth", the "tuji, the "uni", the "utsu", the "hexagonal drums", and the "troubador harp".
+His best known instrument is the trimba, a triangular percussion instrument that the composer invented in the late 1940s.
+The original trimba was played by Moondog's friend and only student Stefan Lakatos, a Swedish percussionist, to whom Moondog also explained the methods for building such an instrument.
+Prior to Stefan's passing on February 10 of 2023 he shared his teachings from Moondog with American composer Julian Calv.